-Our goal Measure Current performance (2023/2024 Annual Report) Performance targets 2025 - 2034 The stormwater network is managed to give a good quality service a) The number of flooding events that occur in a territorial authority district.
+Our goal Measure Currentperformance(2023/2024AnnualReport) Performance targets 2025 - 2034 The stormwater network is managed to give a good quality service System adequacy: a) The number of flooding events that occur in a territorial authority district.
 No more than 2. b) For each flooding event, the number of habitable floors affected.
 10 per 1000 properties connected to the territorial authority's stormwater system.
 There were no flooding events in 2023/2024.
 Not measured a) 0 - flooding events affecting habitable floors within the Council reticulated stormwater system.
 Not Measured b) Total habitable floors = 0 Per 1000 connections = 0 (569 connections) a) .No more than 2. b) 10 per 1000 properties connected to the territorial authority's stormwater system.

-Our goal Measure Current performance (2023/2024 Annual Report) Performance targets 2025 - 2034 Flooding events are attended to promptly by contractors and/or staff.
+Our goal Measure Currentperformance(2023/2024AnnualReport) Performance targets 2025 - 2034 Flooding events are attended to promptly by contractors and/or staff.
 Response times: The median response time to attend a flooding event, measured from the time that the territorial authority receives notification to the time that service personnel reach the site. (within 2 hours) Not measured There were no reported flooding events for the 2023/2024 year.
 95% The stormwater network is managed to give a good quality service Customer Satisfaction: The number of complaints received by a territorial authority about the performance of its storm water system, expressed per 1000 properties connected to the territorial authority's storm water system.
 Not achieved Total number of complaints = 17 Complaints per 1000 = 30 (569 connections) A 'complaint' is a service request regarding any of: ponding, complaints, and reported flood events.
 10 per 1000 Stormwater connections Residents are satisfied with the stormwater network provided.
 Customer Satisfaction: Proportion of residents rating the stormwater system good or very good.
 New Measure to be implemented 2026/2027 Baseline to be established ≥ 70 % The stormwater network is managed in accordance with resource consent conditions.
-Discharge compliance: Compliance with the territorial authority's resource consents for discharge from its stormwater system, measured by the number of: a) Abatement notices b) Infringement notices c) Enforcement orders; and d) convictions ' 100% Why this is important: These measures have been developed Taiwhenua (DIA) and all councils must reabout our asset condition and responsive these assets and our service delivery.
-They eport on these.
+Discharge compliance: Compliance with the territorial authority's resource consents for discharge from its stormwater system, measured by the number of: a) Abatement notices b) Infringement notices c) Enforcement orders; and d) convictions Achieved a) 0 b) 0 c) 0 d) 0 100% compliance.
+100% Why this is important: These measures have been developed Taiwhenua (DIA) and all councils must re about our asset condition and responsive these assets and our service delivery.
+They port on these.
 They reflect a ness to service requests that range of information assists us in managing

-^{}These performance measures are mandatory under s 261B of the Local Government Act 2002
+These performance measures are mandatory under s 261B of the Local Government Act 2002